Newborn Skin Peeling: Causes and How to Treat It?

 Baby’s skin is three to four times thinner and sensitive than an adult's skin.
 The first few months are a sensitive phase for newborns.
 It is the time when they develop natural defenses against the harsh and dry environment.

 This may lead to irritation from the harsh and strong chemicals that are used for adult products.
 This may leave your baby with skin peeling on face.
-You can use CITTA’s Tender Foaming Baby Wash and Moisturizing BALM for your newborn’s care routine.
+You can use CITTA’s Tender Foaming Baby Body Wash and Moisturizing Baby Balm for your newborn’s care routine.

 Other Causes: